 DataElement.element.mapping allows a data element to be linked to a particular data structure such as a FHIR resource, a CDA template, an OpenEHR archetype, etc.

 The Questionnaire extension deReference allows a particular question in a questionnaire to be linked to a data element deemed to correspond to that question.
 This mechanism supports population of questionnaire instances on the basis of known data elements.
-The intent is that a server will populate anything it recognises by data elements.
+The intent is that a server will populate anything it recognizes by data elements.
 However servers may not know all the data elements, and won't populate ones that they don't know.

 source\device\device-examples-header.xml